amstqq/climate_sql_database_project/README.md

 ## Navigation
 - climate.ipynb contains analysis of climate data from the SQL database
 - hawaii.sqlite is the database.
-You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to view the data contained in the database.
+You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to view the the database.
 - hawaii_api.py is Climate web APP created using Flask

 ## Database Description